preciofishbone/OmniaDocsG2/working-with-events/creating-new-event/index.rst

 Creating a new event
 ======================

-This information is intended for event managers that needs to create a new event in an Event Center.
+This information is intended for event managers when creating a new event in an Event center.
 Event managers must have Editor permissions.

 1. Go to the Event center.
 2. Click the button for creating events.